robotont/robotont-firmware/README.md

 ## Updating

-Bootloader currently is not supported.
-In order to flash new firmware, user need a programmer supporting SWD interface.
+In order to flash new firmware, user needs a programmer supporting SWD interface.
 Refer to the robotont-electronics-mainboard schematic for detailed information.
 <details>
   <summary>Pinout</summary>